Since this article was published on 24 January 2018, the situation regarding the legitimacy and application of annualisation has moved on.

 Is it fair?

 It could be argued that the NHS pension scheme, like the rest of western society, has to adapt to the aging population by reducing its benefits and increasing contributions to ensure the sustainability of the scheme.
 And, apparently, these changes are agreed with input from Trade Unions and employer representatives.

 But, in the real world of the modern portfolio GP workforce, if ever a system were designed to further demoralise GPs, it would be this.
-Whether by accident or design, these rules penalise GPs who are on lower incomes, perhaps because of illness, or GPs who offer flexible, sporadic support to practices in need (see example above of a part-time salaried GP doing a locum session to help out).
+Whether by accident or design, these rules penalise GPs who are on lower incomes, as would apply to a GP locum experiencing illness or maternity leave, or GPs who offer flexible, sporadic support to practices in need (see example above of a part-time salaried GP doing a locum session to help out).
 Also anyone joining the workforce partway through a pension year, like newly-qualified GPs.

 In terms of GP recruitment and retention, it makes no sense to prop up the NHS pension scheme by using a bizarre set of rules to increase contributions from these valuable groups of GPs, disincentivising otherwise well motivated GPs to offer flexible sporadic support as locums or causing them to delay their entry into the workforce to align with pension years.

 The BMA, being the official negotiators on behalf of the the profession, are working to rectify this.
 Sessional GP sub-committee deputy chair Krishan Aggarwal has been key in raising this issue and has produced some helpful updates, one of which is essential reading for Type 2 practitioners on the deadline for submitting Type 2 self-assessment forms by 28 February.